OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-js.md

 - `videoElementCreated`: event triggered by Subscriber object (returned by the previous `Session.subscribe` method).
 This allows us to add the participant nickname to the new video previously added in `streamCreated` event.
 Auxiliary method `appendUserData` is responsible for appending a new paragraph element just below the `event.element` video, containing `subscriber.stream.connection.data` field.
 In this case, this field contains the user's nickName.
 You can see how to feed this property from the client in a later step.

 - `streamDestroyed`: for each Stream that has been destroyed (which means a user has left the video-call), we remove the element with the user's nickname that we added in the previous event with the auxiliary method `removeUserData` (`appendUserData` method created the element with an _id_ containing `event.stream.connection.connectionId` unique value, so we can now identify the right element to be removed).
 OpenVidu automatically deletes the proper video element by default, so we don't need to do anything else.

+- `exception`: event triggered by Session object when an unexpected error on the server-side occurs processing an ICE candidate generated and sent by the client-side.

 > Check [Application specific methods](#application-specific-methods) section to see all the auxiliary methods used in this app